-To address the nature of White saviourism in poverty porn imagery, we measured the effects of ethnicity or gender of spokesperson characteristics on audience attitudes.
-The use of White spokespeople in humanitarian appeals has recently attracted topical attention, especially with the recently celebrated Médecins Sans Frontières campaign, apologizing for historically using predominantly White spokespeople in their appeals.
-Disproportionately using White, and especially White female spokespeople, has been a key mechanism through which humanitarian business has conditioned poverty porn with White saviourism (Bandyopadhyay, 2019; Roth, 2015; Shome, 2014).
-By assessing for these effects in a poverty porn context, we contribute to existing knowledge by validating the role of the White female spokesperson effect on donor attitudes.
-In doing so, we add to the general body on fundraising communications research, wherein the effects of ethnicity and gender identification of spokespeople remain largely unexplored (Wymer & Gross, 2021).
+To address the nature of white saviourism in poverty porn imagery, we measured the effects of ethnicity of gender of spokesperson characteristics on audience attitudes.
+The use of white spokespeople in humanitarian appeals has recently attracted topical attention, especially with the recently celebrated Médecins Sans Frontières campaign, apologising for historically using predominantly white spokespeople in their appeals.
+Disproportionately using white, and especially white female spokespeople, has been a key mechanism through which humanitarian business has conditioned poverty porn with white saviourism

+(Bandyopadhyay, 2019; Roth, 2015; Shome 2014).
+By assessing for these effects in a poverty porn context, we contribute to existing knowledge by validating the role of the white female spokesperson effect on donor attitudes.
+In doing so, we add to the general body on fundraising communications research, wherein the effects of ethnicity and gender identification of spokespeople remain largely unexplored (Wymer & Gross 2021).

 This article is structured as follows.
-First, we begin by reviewing the literature on poverty porn and then review message framing, protest vs. informational and spokespeople characteristics.
+First, we begin by reviewing the literature on poverty porn and then review message framing, protest vs informational and spokespeople characteristics.
 Then, we explain the research methodology and present the logic of Study 1 and Study 2.
-Study 1 deals with an eye-tracking investigation of our manipulated stimuli for poverty porn, and Study 2 involves a large-scale survey on donor attitudes along with our analysis and findings.
-In Study 1, we examine whether poverty porn imagery or message content and what type of spokesperson (based on gender and ethnicity) attract the most engagement.
-Study 2 was built on the outcomes to Study 1 and sought not only to validate the key outcomes of Study 1 but also to develop a more in-depth understanding by measuring additional donor attitudes, such as intention to donate.
-We also incorporate the effects of high-intensity arousal and ad skepticism in Study 2, to further ascertain the mechanisms behind donor disengagement.
-Finally, we discuss our findings, as well as suggestions for future work, study limitations, and implications for humanitarian communications.
+Study 1 deals with an eye tracking investigation of our manipulated stimuli for poverty porn and Study 2 involves a large-scale survey on donor attitudes along with our analysis and findings.
+In Study 1, we examine weather poverty porn imagery or message content, and what type of spokesperson (based on gender and ethnicity) attracts the most engagement.
+Study 2 built on the outcomes to Study 1 and sought to validate the key outcomes of Study 1 but to also develop a more in-depth understanding by measuring additional donor attitudes, such as intention to donate.
+We also incorporate the effects of high intensity arousal and ad scepticism in Study 2, to further ascertain the mechanisms behind donor disengagement.
+Finally, we discuss our findings, as well as suggestions for future work, study limitations and implications for humanitarian communications.